stevekrouse/Yesod-ToDoMVC/README.md

 * Fay Proof-Of-Concept
   * I don't have enough time now to refactor our all of the todo persistance, editing and display logic.
-However, as a proof-of-concept, I refactored out all of the logic of the "renderFooter" function of the JQuery ToDoMVC example into fay.hs.
-And then I replaced all calls to renderFooter in homepage.julis with calls to my new fay code, "main._(main.Test_Fay$main)".
+However, as a proof-of-concept, I refactored out all of the logic of the `renderFooter` function of the JQuery ToDoMVC example into `fay.hs`.
+And then I replaced all calls to `renderFooter` in `homepage.julis` with calls to my new fay code, `main._(main.Test_Fay$main)`.
 Not so pretty, but it works.

 Notes